Warlocat/x2camf/README.md

 The X2CAMF program has been embarrassingly interfaced with CFOUR and PySCF.
 The interface to PySCF makes use of pybind.

-To install the program, you must have Eigen3 C++ and CMake version >= 3.9.
-One can modify the cmake list to adjust what to install.

-    git submodule update --init --recursive  (to enable git submodule pybind) mkdir build
-    cd build
-    cmake ..
-    make

 Known problems:

     The default stack size is not enough for larger systems.
 Use "ulimit -s unlimited" to solve this.